shubhamgoyal/FrontEndChallenge/README.md

 ### Submission notes

 You can just submit a PR here, create a private repo for free on [GitLab](https://www.gitlab.com/?gclid=CLCBmaWM474CFaMSwwodAqIAqw) or [Bitbucket](https://bitbucket.org/), or just send us the repo by email.
 Whatever you prefer.

+### Questions/Issues

+Please feel free to email [Shubham](mailto:shubhamjigoyal@gmail.com).
+Do not be shy.
+Questions/issues will not disadvantage your prospects in any way.